How to use Application and Device Control (ADC) to limit the spread of a threat.

 Some MD5 Hash tools may provide the hash of the file from

-C:\Windows\SysWOW64\ though the user requests hash for the file from C:\Windows\System32\ folder.
+C:\Windows\SysWOW64\ though the user requests a hash for the file from the C:\Windows\System32\ folder.

-Symantec’s Checksum.exe tool generates/provides hash value for the exact file path requested.
+Symantec’s Checksum.exe tool generates/provides a hash value for the exact file path requested.

 C:\Windows\SysWOW64\notepad.exe will be provided if requested for

 We would recommend using Symantec’s checksum tool for generating the hash values.